Structured authority.

 • Define authority boundaries with precision

-• Protect decision integrity through oversight
+• Protect decision integrity through independent oversight

-• Eliminate ownership ambiguity
+• Eliminate ambiguity in ownership

-• Preserve organisational confidence in outcomes
+• Maintain organisational confidence in decisions

 This is how consistency scales without paralysis.